stevemu/appointment-management-system-for-driving-school/README.md

 # Driving school appointment management system

-This is an open source appointment management system for driving schools
+This is an open source appointment management system for driving schools.
+In this system, you can manage students, appointments, cars and instructors.

 ## Demo